-- If you notice any sparking in the electronic outlets or appliances.
+- First, if you notice any sparking in the electronic outlets or appliances.

-- If the outlets, electric cords, and switches feel hot.
+- Second, if the outlets, electric cords, and switches feel hot.

-- If you smell something burning or rubbery from your electronic appliances.
+- Third, if you smell something burning or rubbery from your electronic appliances.

-- If the lights suddenly dim or flicker.
+- Fourth, if the lights suddenly dim or flicker.

-- If you find any signs of rust or corrosion around your breaker box.
+- Fifth, if you find any signs of rust or corrosion around your breaker box.

-- If you feel an electric shock when you lightly touch any electric switch, outlet or household appliances, or any electrical surface in your house.
+- Sixth, if you feel an electric shock when you lightly touch any electric switch, outlet or household appliances, or any electrical surface in your house.

-- If your electrical circuit breakers trip or your fuses blow regularly.
+- Seventh, if your electrical circuit breakers trip or your fuses blow regularly.

 Remember, that you should not force yourself to fix everything on your own, especially if you do not have the right expertise.
 Do not hesitate to ask for professional help, as they are equipped with the right knowledge and skills in fixing electrical issues around your house.